Jorge-Ortiz-Mata/bookstore-golang-postgres/README.md

 - Update a book `PATCH http://localhost:8000/api/v1/books/:id`
 - Delete a book `DELETE http://localhost:8000/api/v1/books/:id`

+You have to create a **.env** file under the web-service folder.
+There you can find a .env.example you can use to add your environment variables.
+This application uses the username and password from PostgreSQL

 Run this web application by running the following command `make run` in the terminal.

 ## PostgreSQL setup